-IGI has conducted internal investigations worldwide for an array of Fortune 500 companies, multinationals, privately held businesses, non-profit entities, trade associations, governmental bodies, police departments and labor union health insurance and pension funds.
+IGI has conducted internal investigations worldwide for an array of Fortune 500 companies, multinational corporations, privately held businesses, non-profit entities, trade associations, governmental bodies, police departments, and labor union health insurance and pension funds.

 Allegations IGI has investigated include:

 - False statements or claims to government agencies

 - Unauthorized leaks and breaches of data and proprietary information

 - Theft and leaks of proprietary information

 - Trading on inside information

 - Malfeasance of corporate officers